farnazjmo/pytorch-trajectory-planner/README.md

-# MLP-Based Vehicle Trajectory Prediction
+# Trajectory Planning with PyTorch

-This project implements an MLP (Multilayer Perceptron) to predict future vehicle waypoints in a simplified driving simulation environment.
-It demonstrates a complete machine learning pipeline including model design, training, evaluation, and logging.
+This project implements three neural network models. a Multilayer Perceptron (MLP), a Convolutional Neural Network (CNN), and a Transformer, to predict future vehicle waypoints in a simplified driving simulation environment.
+It showcases a complete deep learning pipeline, including model architecture design, training, evaluation, and logging with TensorBoard.

 ## 🔧 Features